How Damien can help you

 Recommended and recognised

-Described by The Legal 500 as a ‘leading light’ and recommended for his role as a Solicitor-Advocate, Damien regularly represents his clients appearing in the Crown Courts.
+Described by The Legal 500 as providing ‘unbiased, non-judgmental, and completely appropriate legal advice’ and recommended for his role as a Solicitor-Advocate, Damien regularly represents his clients appearing in the Crown Courts.

 Damien joined Fosters in March 2008 and became a partner in 2011.